open-source-tabletop/cadence/core-rules/core-rules.md

 ### Dice

 Cadence uses six-sided dice ("d6") to determine the outcome of actions.
 Most rolls are based on a single d6 which may have modifiers applied to them.
 To succeed, the dice must score equal to or above a target number.
-However, a roll of 1 always counts as a failure regardless of any modifiers.
+A dice roll can be negatively modified so that success is not possible, however, a roll of 1 always counts as a failure regardless of any positive modifiers.

-You may also be asked to "roll-off" against other players, each player rolls 2 d6.
+You may also be asked to "roll-off" against other players, each player rolls 2d6.
 The winner is the player with the highest combined result.
 In case of a tie, players roll-off again.
-Dice rolls should be done in full view of all players, and, when a rule permits you to re-roll a dice you may only re-roll a dice once.
+Dice rolls should be done in full view of all players, and, when a rule permits you to re-roll a dice you may only ever re-roll a dice once.

 ### Distance and Measuring